Engee documentation

 • Simple numerical values are added to the code "as is", and no additional actions are required.;

-• Expressions can be simplified, and only the final calculated value will appear in the code.;
+• Expressions consisting only of numbers can be simplified (constant folding), and the calculated numeric value will get into the code.;

 Configurable parameters

 Some block parameters can be made configurable (tunable) so that they can be changed after code generation.
-Such parameters are stored in the modelname_P structure, which looks like this:
+These parameters are stored in the structure modelname_P which looks like this:

-• If the parameter is set using the variable name (for example, Kp), then its name is stored in the structure.:
+• If the parameter is set via a variable name (for example, Kp), then its name is saved in the structure:

 struct P_modelname_T_ {